sendgrid/sendgrid-oai/README.md

 **This is a OpenAPI 2.0 representation of the [SendGrid v3 Web API](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html).**

-If you have an interesting use case for these files or have a request, please [let us know via email](mailto:dx@sendgrid.com) or [create an issue](https://github.com/sendgrid/sendgrid-oai/issues).
+If you have an interesting use case for these files or have a request, please [create an issue](https://github.com/sendgrid/sendgrid-oai/issues).

 # Announcements

-**NEW:** If you're a software engineer who is passionate about #DeveloperExperience and/or #OpenSource, [this is an incredible opportunity to join our #DX team](https://sendgrid.com/careers/role/1421152/?gh_jid=1421152) as a Developer Experience Engineer and work with [@thinkingserious](https://github.com/thinkingserious) and [@aroach](https://github.com/aroach)!
-Tell your friends :)

 Subscribe to email [notifications](https://dx.sendgrid.com/newsletter/oai) for releases and breaking changes.